mwarning/trigger/README.md

 The minimum supported Android version is 5.0.

-## Usage
+## Door Status

-The status of the door is determined if the https query or ssh command returns the strings `LOCKED` (door closed), `UNLOCKED` (door open) or some other output (unknown door state).
-The return message is displayed in the App for a short period.
+The door status is determined based on the text returned of the HTTPS query or SSH command.
+Recognized are the keywords `LOCKED` (door closed) and `UNLOCKED` (door open).
+If neither keyword is recognized, the door status is set to unknown.
+The complete return message is displayed in the App for a short time.

 ## Build from Sources